SteeltoeOSS/Samples/Connectors/src/MySql/README.md

 [![Build Status](https://dev.azure.com/SteeltoeOSS/Steeltoe/_apis/build/status/Samples/SteeltoeOSS.Samples%20%5BConnectors_MySql%5D?branchName=main)](https://dev.azure.com/SteeltoeOSS/Steeltoe/_build/latest?definitionId=17&branchName=main)

 ASP.NET Core sample app illustrating how to use [Steeltoe MySql Connector](https://github.com/SteeltoeOSS/Connectors/tree/main/src/Steeltoe.CloudFoundry.Connector.MySql) for connecting to a MySql service on CloudFoundry.
 This specific sample illustrates how to use a `MySqlConnection` to issue commands to the bound database.
-There is also an additional samples which illustrate how to use EF6 and EFCore.
+There is also an additional sample which illustrates how to use Entity Framework Core.

 ## General Pre-requisites